ZhengLi95/CPlusPlus_PoliMi/SMART_POINTER/README.md

-## SMART_POINTER_EXERCISE ##
+# SMART_POINTER_EXERCISE

-THIS IS A QUITE ELEMENTARY EXERCISE ON SHARED POINTER, WHICH AIMS TO SHARE DATA BETWEEN SEVERAL OBJECTS, THE CONTENT OF EXERCISE IS AS FOLLOWING:
+THIS IS THE QUITE ELEMENTARY EXERCISE ON SHARED POINTER, WHICH AIMS TO SHARE DATA BETWEEN SEVERAL OBJECTS, THE CONTENT OF EXERCISE IS AS FOLLOWING:

 Implement a program that, similar to TripAdvisor, lets users share their comments about different places.
 You need to define three classes, namely user, place and comment, such that: